melody-rs/fmod-oxide/README.md

 This crate supports cross compilation and will look for a target-specific FMOD install.

-The logic is quite basic at the moment, but it'll check if `<fmod intall dir>/<target os>` exists and use that.
+The logic is quite basic at the moment, but it'll check if `<fmod install dir>/<target os>` exists and use that.
 If no target specific directory was found it'll default to `<fmod install dir>`.

 ### Using with webassembly